Horizon Psychiatry

 This course is for:

-those who have already completed Step 1 and identified burnout in themselves
+• those who have already completed Step 1

-those who want to learn daily self-care skills to help move out of crisis mode
+• those who want to move out of crisis mode

 This course offers:

-the opportunity to reclaim a sense of control
+• the opportunity to reclaim a sense of control amid chaos

-These (4) weekly classes are structured sessions led by Jess.
+These (4) classes are structured sessions led by Jess.
 Attendance to each class is required as the content of each week builds on the week prior.
-At the end of the month, you will have:
+The skill-building we will practice will help rebuild your resiliency by teaching you how best to care for yourself during times of overwhelm.
+At the end of this course, you will have:

 • practiced emotional regulation